kubernetes/community/contributors/guide/contributor-cheatsheet/README.md

 Occasionally there can be issues with Kubernetes CI platform.
 These can occur for a wide variety of reasons even if your contribution passes all local tests.
 You can trigger a re-run of the tests with the `/retest` command.

+For more information on troubleshooting specific tests, see the [Testing Guide].

 ### Labels